 Germans are expected to declare their religious affiliations (if any) to the nation’s tax authority, which then imposes, via employers, a withholding tax for the support of the given church, synagogue, or mosque.
-Apparently this is a tradition older than Christianity.
+Apparently, this is a tradition older than Christianity.
 However, it is a tradition that appeals to fewer Germans every year.

 According to the Telegraph, in 2014:

-Up to 200,000 Germans are believed to have filed official declarations last year renouncing their membership of the Protestant church, the highest number in almost two decades.
+Up to 200,000 Germans are believed to have filed official declarations last year renouncing their membership in the Protestant church, the highest number in almost two decades.
 A similar number are thought to have left the Catholic Church.

-Putting aside the matter of the appropriateness of such penalties and this sort of Church-State nexus, I suppose some may think it appropriate that the Church demand all who come through the doors must tithe (well, the percentage of the tax – added atop all other German taxes – is between 8 percent and 10 percent).
+Putting aside the matter of the appropriateness of such penalties and this sort of Church-State nexus, I suppose some may think it appropriate that the Church demand that all who come through the doors must tithe (well, the percentage of the tax – added atop all other German taxes – is between 8 percent and 10 percent).
 Tithing sounds nice and is ever so much pleasanter than simony.

 Okay, I admit it’s not, strictly speaking, the selling of a Church office, but with the refusal of Sacraments – which, one might argue, must now be bought – it comes damnably close.
 (Maybe we need a new word.)
-But we’ll leave that to the Germans, whose glorious language is among the richest veins of portmanteaus words ever mined.
+But we’ll leave that to the Germans, whose glorious language is among the richest veins of portmanteau words ever mined.

 But here’s the point: Earlier this year, a German critic of the Church (but a faithful critic), Martin Lohmann, told the Catholic News Agency “that the Church loses financially if it upholds less popular teachings on divorce and contraception.
 Preaching about that means losing ‘paying customers’ – he said – and ‘softening’ these teachings means more money for the Church.”

-Although Herr Lohmann is against it, there is sentiment building in Germany to abolish the Lohnsteuerkarte, and it’s unlikely to diminish over time.
+Although Herr Lohmann is against it, there is sentiment building in Germany to abolish the Kirchensteuer, and it’s unlikely to diminish over time.
 And, speaking of de facto realities, abolition may be achieved even before any de jure action by German voters, courts, or politicians.